-Let’s start with a few definitions; Outbound Marketing is reaching out to your customers by traditional means, before search engines came along, it could include television commercials, radio ads, print adverts (press ads, flyers, brochures, catalogues, advertorials, etc.), trade shows, cold calls, even billboards and posters, and direct mail/email campaigns.
-It’s all about targeting your product/services/message to your potential customers or clients.
+Let’s start with a few definitions.
+Outbound Marketing is reaching out to your customers by traditional means, e.g. television commercials, radio ads, print adverts (press ads, flyers, brochures, catalogues, advertorials), trade shows, cold calls, even billboards and posters, and direct mail/email campaigns.
+It’s all about targeting your product, services, and brand to your potential customers or clients.

-Inbound Marketing is all about what we do now, and that is “We Google it” or search on social media.
-This is Inbound Marketing; it’s about getting people to your website or social pages by generating content (blogs, articles, online newsletters, videos etc.) getting found on the Internet – or by paying for Ads on Google or Bing, these are Pay-Per-Click ads.
+Inbound Marketing is all about what we do now – and that’s “We Google it” or search on social media.
+Inbound Marketing is about getting people to your website or social pages by generating content (blogs, articles, online newsletters, videos).
+Getting found on the Internet – or by paying for Ads on Google or Bing, these are Pay-Per-Click ads.

 Which is best – Outbound or Inbound Marketing?

 That depends on what your product or service is.
-If you sell high value items or services to a specialist target market that attend well established B2B trade shows, then Outbound Marketing maybe best for you – design an eye-catching exhibition stand that draws in visitors and invite the right potential clients.
-Combine this with some targeted trade press ads and you’ll have a classic Outbound Marketing campaign.
+If you are a manufacture or sell high-value items/services to a specialist target market, in this case, B2B trade shows could be a reliable option.
+Outbound Marketing may be best for you – design an eye-catching exhibition stand that draws in visitors and invite the right potential clients.
+Combine this with some targeted trade press ads, and you’ll have a classic Outbound Marketing campaign.

 Inbound Marketing – how do you attract visitors to your site?